more-cars/rest-api/README.md

 By design, those kubernetes templates are completely static.
 This leads to quite some copy'n'paste, because each environment needs their own set of templates.
 To avoid this situation and to keep the templates somewhat maintainable the kubernetes plugin `kustomize` is used.
 It allows each environment to inherit from the kubernetes configs and only override those parts that are different, e.g. the namespace.
 The respective scripts can be found in the `deployment/overlay` folder.

-When this is the first deployment to the environment, all pods and services will be created.
+On the first deployment to an environment, all pods and services will be created.
-When the deployment already exists it will be updated.
+Each consecutive deployment will update the components.
 When there is nothing to update (because no changes) then nothing will happen to the existing deployment.

 The cluster itself will **not** be created on the fly.